The Foundations of Freedom in Bitcoin

 Ever Wonder What Your Hardware Wallet Inputs and Outputs?

 This article provides an in-depth technical description of how to decode the QR codes which the Cobo Vault hardware wallet uses to communicate with an internet-connected device.
 The QR code feature was important for gaining the trust of consumers, as it transparently enables anyone with the necessary technical skills to read every bit of information that enters or leaves the hardware wallet.
 Recognized as an important contribution by experts in the Bitcoin community, this article formerly ranked second on Google for “QR code hardware wallet”, an important selling point for the product.
-I provided creative direction for the image that was put together by our graphic designer.
+I provided conceptual input for the image that was put together by our graphic designer.

 Baijiu: The World’s Most-Consumed Yet Least Understood Alcohol

 I wrote this article around Chinese New Year, when many foreign professionals in China are likely to be attending an annual company party, and may be getting acquainted for their first time with the national drink of China: baijiu.
 A look at what makes baijiu’s appeal so distinctive may help foreign professionals better understand and appreciate the rituals of consuming baijiu in Chinese business culture, and thereby build stronger relationships with their business partners.
 This article was the first TutorMing blog post to have been retweeted by someone with over 356,000 followers and is linked to by the American Baijiu Institute’s website, a respected authority on Baijiu connoisseurship.
+In 2018, it ranked #14 on Google for “baijiu” (#16 for mobile searches).